 |Basis for Comparison||LED Bulbs||CFL Bulbs|

-|Stands for||Light Emitting Diode bulbs||Compact Fluorescent light bulbs|
+|Expands to||Light Emitting Diode bulbs||Compact Fluorescent light bulbs|

 |Saving||Up to 80% a year in energy costs||Up to 75% a year in energy costs|

-|Life (in hours)||50000 hours||8000 hours|
+|Life Span (in hours)||50000 hours||8000 hours|

 |Durability||Highly Durable||Fragile i.e. glass can be broken easily|